FZambia/centrifuge/docs/content/client_api.rst

     })

 **url** is a Centrifuge endpoint - SockJS or Websocket.
 Note that in case of using SockJS it must be imported on your page before Centrifuge's javascript client.
+In case of using SockJS additional configuration parameter can be used - ``protocols_whitelist``.
+It defines allowed transports and by default equals ['websocket', 'xdr-streaming', 'xhr-streaming', 'iframe-eventsource', 'iframe-htmlfile', 'xdr-polling', 'xhr-polling', 'iframe-xhr-polling', 'jsonp-polling'].

 **project** is project ID from Centrifuge.
 Every project in Centrifuge has unique ID.
 You can see it on project settings page of administrative web interface.
 This is